AlgoMaster Logo

 • Structural decisions: "I'll start by initializing the hash map, then iterate through the array."
 This shows you are following the plan you described.

 • Why you chose something: "I'm using a HashMap here instead of an array because the values could be negative or very large."
-This makes your decisions feel intentional, not random.
+Voicing the reason shows the choice was deliberate.

 • When you are handling edge cases: "Let me add a check for an empty array at the top."
-This shows you’re thinking beyond the happy path.
+This makes the happy path and the edge cases easy to tell apart in the code.

 • When you change direction: "Actually, I realize I need to check the complement before inserting, not after, otherwise I might match an element with itself."
-This is one of the strongest signals you can give.
-Catching and fixing your own mistake in real time is a very real-world skill.
+Catching and fixing your own mistake in real time is exactly the kind of self-correction that happens during normal engineering work.

 What Not to Narrate